hemachaitanya/interview-related-/selfintro.md

 Implement security controls and best practices to ensure the integrity and confidentiality of pipeline processes and artifacts.
 Integrate security scanning tools (e.g., SonarQube, OWASP ZAP) into the pipeline to identify and remediate security vulnerabilities early in the development lifecycle.
 Ensure compliance with regulatory requirements and organizational policies related to software delivery and deployment.

+### data baase migration from one AWS account to another AWS account

+##### source account

+--> After taking the database snapshot, create a KMS key with the destination account ID.

+--> Proceed to the snapshot created earlier, click on "Actions," and choose "Copy Snapshot" with the new KMS key.

+--> After copying the snapshot, click on "Actions" again, and select "Share Snapshot."
+Add the destination account number in the sharing settings.

+##### Destination Account:

+--> In the RDS snapshots of the destination account, navigate to "Shared with Me" to locate the shared snapshot.

+--> Select the shared snapshot, click on "Actions," and choose "Copy Snapshot."

+--> Provide the necessary details according to our requirements, and click on "Copy Snapshot."

+--> Once copied, the snapshot will appear in the manual section.

+--> After a successful copy, select the snapshot, click on "Actions," and choose "Restore Snapshot."

+--> In this step, ensure to provide exact specifications matching those of the source database, including engine type, size of the database, region, engine version, and storage.